 - Players must maintain physical distancing of 2-meters before, during and after all activities.
 This includes arriving on-site, playing the sport, resting/sitting on the sidelines, and departing the game.

-- Players must always stay within their designated bench or standing area while not on the playing surface.
+- Players must always stay within their designated bench or standing area while not on the playing surface and maintain proper recommended distancing.

 - Players must respect and follow all posted signage at the facility including those related to self-screening, sanitation, prohibited items & actions, and traffic flow.

-- Washrooms will NOT be available at most game locations.
+- Washrooms and water stations will NOT be available at most game locations at the recommendation of the health unit.
 Players should come to each game ready to play and leave immediately after the game.

 TEAM HEALTH AMBASSADOR GUIDELINES